AP: Police brass eyed in probe of Black man’s deadly arrest

 The detectives also suggested Hollingsworth be charged with aggravated battery.
 Peters responded, “What is evidence and who decides?”

 Hollingsworth was never arrested and was only fired in September after he admitted to bashing Greene’s head with a flashlight — a use of deadly force internal investigators said was unjustified.
-The 46-year-old died in a singe-car highway crash in Monroe hours after he learned of his firing.
+The 46-year-old died in a single-car highway crash in Monroe hours after he learned of his firing.

 Also under scrutiny, according to those familiar with the probe, is why the state police failed to provide the body camera video and even the most basic police reports for the official autopsy.
 It listed Greene’s cause of death as “cocaine induced agitated delirium complicated by motor vehicle collision, physical struggle, inflicted head injury and restraint.”
 The forensic pathologists, however, say the lack of supporting materials left them unable to determine whether the crash or excessive police force caused his most severe injuries.